 As we’ve become a busier society, we’ve also become a more visual one.
 That means that businesses need to create more visual and interactive content to engage their target audience.

-Get free survey samples and learn how surveys can yield more than leads, producing data about your target customers that can be used to understand what types of content will help you best engage, connect and build trust with them.
+Get free survey samples and learn how surveys can yield more than sales ready leads, producing data about your target customers that can be used to understand what types of content will help you best engage, connect and build trust with them.

-¹ According to Demand Metric’s Content and Buyer’s Journey Benchmark Report, “Interactive content, such as apps, assessments, calculators, configurators and quizzes, generate conversions moderately or very well 70% of the time, compared to just 36% for passive content.”
+¹ According to Demand Metric’s Content and Buyer’s Journey Benchmark Report, “Interactive content, such as apps, assessments, calculators, configurators and quizzes, generates conversions moderately or very well 70% of the time, compared to just 36% for passive content.”